 Pasta e Fagioli (Pasta and Beans) is a simple, hearty, Italian soup-type dish made with pasta and beans.
-Some of you may know this dish from your Italian relatives, friends or local restaurants as “pasta fazool.”
+Some of you may know this dish from your Italian relatives, friends, or local restaurants as “pasta fazool.”
 It’s a great vegetarian dish that is hearty, simple, and delicious!

-Everyone seems to have their own special recipe for Pasta e Fagioli, and this one is my family’s (although my mom’s version is always different because she usually tosses in miscellaneous veggies she has on hand or even a ham bone for added flavor).
+Everyone seems to have their own special recipe for Pasta e Fagioli, and this one is my Italian family’s (although my mom’s version is always different because she usually tosses in miscellaneous veggies she has on hand or even a ham bone for added flavor).

-If my dad were alive, he’d be cracking up to see that I was sharing this recipe.
-He always thought it was funny when people fussed over rustic Italian dishes that were the most simple and cost effective — basically the “peasant food” he grew up eating in Italy because it was inexpensive and readily available.
+My dad would love that I’m sharing this recipe, although he always thought it was funny when people fussed over rustic Italian dishes that were the most simple and cost-effective — basically the “peasant food” he grew up eating in Italy because it was inexpensive and readily available.

-Peasant food or not, Pasta e Fagioli will fill you up, and it makes a delicious, satisfying meal — especially when it’s served with rustic Italian bread and a glass of wine!
+Peasant food or not, Pasta e Fagioli will fill you up, and it makes part of a delicious, satisfying meal — especially when it’s served with rustic Italian bread and a glass of wine!

 - 2 tablespoons olive oil

 - 3/4 cup elbow macaroni (or similar-sized pasta)